-Lynda Hill, CEO of The Joshua Tree Charity has utilised her degree in Psychology and MSc in Practitioner Research to aid her role in setting up the family support aspect of the charity along with her personal experiences.
+Lynda Hill, Founder of The Joshua Tree Charity, has utilised her degree in Psychology and MSc in Practitioner Research to aid her role in setting up the family support aspect of the charity along with her personal experiences.
 In 2015, she was awarded Cheshire Woman of the Year for her service to the community.

 The charity’s interest in clinical research continues with the development of links with surrounding universities to better understand the effects that childhood cancer has on a family emotionally, cognitively and physically.

 The focus remains at the heart of the charity to continue to offer support to the whole family, from diagnosis, through treatment and beyond.
 We specifically recognising that post-treatment can be a challenging time when families are having to adapt to their 'new normal.'
 The charity offers support to help bridge the gap that’s left when the safety net of treatment ends.

 Having graduated from Southampton University with a PhD in Chemistry back in 1990, I have undertaken a variety of roles within the Health and Safety Executive in Buxton ever since.
 My current role is in the field of risk assessment and computer programming, but I have also had experience of project management.